On this page

 Time is one of the things that all small business owners need more of.
-By using a bookkeeper this will free up valuable time for you to work on the other areas of the business.
+Engaging a bookkeeper frees up valuable time for you to work on other areas of your business.

 Accurate record keeping

-It is the bookkeeper’s job to keep accurate records and given this will be their primary role it is more likely your records will be kept up to date and accurate if you use a bookkeeper.
+It's the bookkeeper’s job to keep accurate records – and considering this will be their primary role – it's more likely your records will be kept up-to-date and accurate.

 Confidence and compliance

-Here are some suggested questions that may help you decide on the right bookkeeper:
+Here are some questions that can help you decide on choosing the right bookkeeper:

 What are your qualifications?

 Your bookkeeper should have a bookkeeping qualification.
-If you intend to use them to prepare your Business Activity Statement then they will also need to be either a registered BAS agent or tax agent.
+If you intend to use them to prepare your Business Activity Statement, they'll also need to be either a registered BAS agent or tax agent.

 What bookkeeping association are you a member of?

-Ensuring your bookkeeper is a member of a bookkeeping association will mean that they will be keeping up to date with any accounting, bookkeeping, tax or other changes that may impact on your business.
+Ensure your bookkeeper is a member of a bookkeeping association – if they are, they'll be keeping up-to-date with any accounting, bookkeeping, tax or other changes that may impact on your business.

-This question will enable you to find out how much experience they have and also ensure that the practice is also mature enough to manage your needs.
+Find out how much experience they have, and if the practice is mature enough to manage your needs.

-Do they have clients like you and experience in the services you need?
-Ask to talk to a current client to see if they're happy with the service provided.
+Find out if they have clients like you, and experience in the services you need.
+Ask to speak with a current client to check if they're happy with the service provided.

 What range of services do you provide?

-Many bookkeepers also provide technology assistance also, such as help in setting up point of sale systems or software to scan invoices and receipts directly into your accounting system.
+Many bookkeepers also provide technology assistance, such as help in setting up point of sale (POS) systems, or software to scan invoices and receipts directly into your accounting system.

 What is the size of the bookkeeping practice?

-You may need to ensure that if your bookkeeper is ill, that someone else can come in to undertake the necessary duties.
+Find out how many work at the practice, because if your bookkeeper is ill, you'll want to ensure that someone else can come in and undertake the necessary duties.